UBCBio525/Bio525D/README.md

 ##OBTAINING ALL THE FILES ON THIS SITE##

-The following is an up-to-date zip rchive: https://github.com/UBCBio525/Bio525D/archive/master.zip
+The following is an up-to-date zip archive: https://github.com/UBCBio525/Bio525D/archive/master.zip

 This method dosesn't require `git`, however, you'll have to manually update the files this way (by downloading the whole repo again).